maftouni/Patient_Aware_Splitter/README.md

 # Patient_Aware_Image_Split
 It is important not to split images of the same patient between the test and train sets to avoid overfitting.
 This repository splits a sample Covid/Normal classification dataset into test and train sets in a patient aware and stratified manner.
 The meta-data file is used to group the images based on Patient-ID.
-For example, all the images colored green belong to the same patient and should be either in test or train split.
+For example, all the images colored green belong to the same patient and should be either in the test or the train split.

 ![Screenshot](Images_Grouped_by_Patient_ID.png)